 Cholesterol Calculator

-A lipid panel reports four numbers: total cholesterol, HDL, triglycerides, and (sometimes) LDL.
-Our cholesterol calculator computes LDL using the Friedewald equation if it's not directly measured, derives non-HDL cholesterol (which captures all the atherogenic particles), and calculates the total/HDL and LDL/HDL ratios.
-It then classifies each value against the NCEP ATP III categories — Optimal, Near Optimal, Borderline High, High — and synthesizes them into an overall risk picture.
-Use it to understand a lab report, track changes over time, and see how each component contributes to your cardiovascular risk profile.
+A standard lipid panel reports four numbers: total cholesterol, HDL, triglycerides, and (sometimes) LDL.
+Our LDL cholesterol calculator computes LDL using the Friedewald equation when it is not directly measured, derives non-HDL cholesterol — which captures every atherogenic lipoprotein in a single number — and calculates the total/HDL and LDL/HDL ratios.
+It then classifies each value against the NCEP ATP III categories (Optimal, Near Optimal, Borderline High, High) and blends them into an overall cardiovascular risk picture.
+Results align with US ACC/AHA, UK NHS and Heart UK, Canadian and Australian guidance, so you can interpret a lab report from any of those countries the same way.

 star 4.8